 In their off-time, the bandmates of Frankie Cosmos practice a variety of other jobs and hobbies including textile design, food journalism, massage therapy, cooking, mixed martial arts, reading, painting, and petting dogs.

-So now you’re asking yourself, “Okay, but what people have The People been saying about Frankie Cosmos?
+So now you’re asking yourself, “Okay, but what have The People been saying about Frankie Cosmos?
 Well, this for example:

 Ms. Kline’s songs don’t last long, and neither does her imagery, but she can be exceptional at capturing how quickly frail things can break, taking devastating turns in just a couple of lines.
 [Next Thing review] - NY Times